 How utilized are your employees?
-What percentage of their time is being spent working on projects that are not billable to the client?
-How much is that costing your company?
-If you do not know the answer to these questions, you could be missing out on potential revenue.
+What percent of their time is being spent working on projects that are not billable to the client?
+How much is that costing your company in productive capacity?
+If you do not know the answer to these questions, you could be missing out on potential revenue benefit.

 For service-based organizations, analyzing employee utilization is imperative.
 Knowing where and how employees are spending their time enables professional services firms to:

 - Appropriately set their rates

-- Properly asses how much to invoice clients
+- Properly assess how much to invoice clients accounts

 - Decide what to pay their employees

 - Determine if they are over or understaffed

 The Importance of tracking Utilization Rates and Billable Hours

 Professional services companies spend a lot of time and effort around managing people.
 However, with many professional services companies, the crucial metrics of utilization rates and billable hours go overlooked or, at best under valued.
 Signature Analytics’ CEO Pete Heald and President Jason Kruger discuss best practices for all kinds of professional services companies who want to set pricing, hire staff and manage scope using accurate financial data.

 For a professional services firm, setting accurate billable hour goals is foundational.
 However, as both Pete and Jason highlight, these goals can differ depending on the role.
 While lower-level employees might spend the bulk of their time billing hours to clients, senior-level personnel could be more involved in initiatives like sales, demanding a different metric for them.

 Setting the right goals for the members of your team and then communicating them effectively and setting accountability around goal achievement are essential steps to managing using the data from your financials as opposed to being reactive to client demands or employee inspiration.